flow-ai/flowai-js-templates/README.md

 ## Phone.Ask

-Send a message to a user asking for input
+Ask a user for input by playing an audio file or send the question as a text message that gets converted into speech

 **Properties**